 Here’s how affiliate fraud works — just like in a regular operation affiliate attract users but worked over in order to rig the stats and bloat the charge.

-However, this fraud can be disrupted by anomaly-based and credential detection and neutered before wrecking havoc.
+However, this fraud can be disrupted by anomaly-based and credential detection and neutered before wreaking havoc.

 There are four major types of Ad Fraud Prevention:

 You know the saying — actions speak volume.
 And ad fraud bots tend to act unnaturally overzealous regarding ad content.

 The signature-based method uses a set of patterns to detect suspicious actions, impressions, click, or traffic.
 It compares patterns with the monitored activity and determines whether it is suspicious and worthy of further investigation.